Want to be part of our success stories? Read what former students have to say about the courses, text or coaching

-- Richard Michelson’s 28 years of experience in San Diego Police Department (*Actually the experiences included 14 years with SDPD, 6 years with other agencies) RM) and numerous years running assessment centers himself is a rare insight into the process and makes the process less daunting.
+- Richard Michelson’s … years of experience in Law Enforcement, and numerous years running assessment centers himself is a rare insight into the process and makes the process less daunting.
 Read the book, be prepared and know you will do well!

 - Mr. Michelson I wanted to let you know that I was promoted to sergeant of police as of today.
 Your training was key to succeeding in the testing process.
 I want to thank you and my fellow peers in the San Diego class, their participation and input was invaluable.